-

 Taehohn Lee

-Julia works on the Missing Migrants Project and is also part of IOM GMDAC’s Strategy and Communications unit.
+Julia works on the Missing Migrants Project and is also part of IOM GMDAC’s Mobility Data Lab.
 Her work deals with irregular migration, migrant rights, and data collection on hard-to-reach populations.
 She is the co-editor of IOM’s recent Fatal Journeys reports on migrant deaths and disappearances, and has authored other publications on irregular migration.

 Prior to joining GMDAC, Julia ran a local non-profit in the San Francisco Bay Area.
 Julia holds a MA in International Affairs from the Hertie School and a BA in Peace and Conflict Studies from the University of California, Berkeley.